ironsheep/P2-BLDC-Motor-Control/SERIAL-CONTROL.md

 ## Developing your own drive code

 On your RPi copy the `P2-BLDC-Motor-Control-Demo.py` file to your own name:

 ```shell
 cd ~/projects/platform-drive                        # make sure we are your project files are
 cp /P2-BLDC-Motor-Control-Demo.py {newName}.py      # create new copy
 ```

-In this new file replace the sqaure-pattern drive code with you own.
+Do all your development in this new file.
+Start by replacing the sqaure-pattern drive code with your own.

 Have fun!